 - a.
-Gonadotropin or menotropin stimulated ovulation induction cycles including monitoring of Timed Intercourse and IUI cycles unless member has a diagnosis of hypogonadotropic anovulatory disorders or hypopituitarism, or after member has not ovulated or conceived after a prior trial of 3 cycles or clomiphene citrate or letrozole. - b.
 If a member has undergone an elective sterilization procedure, they are not eligible for benefits unless they undergo a successful reversal; Or WIN Fertility's consulting medical director determines that the reversal of the elective sterilization procedure is not medically indicated or will not improve the likelihood of conception due to multifactorial causes of infertility.
 Reversal of a sterilization procedure is not covered.
-HOWEVER, the partner that did not elect voluntary sterilization could be eligible for benefits based on plan design. - c.
-Experimental or Investigational medical and surgical procedures.

-- d.
-Services which are not medically appropriate. - e.
-Expenses for Surrogacy and fees associated with surrogacy. - f.
-Expenses for procuring Donated Oocytes or Sperm, including all medical expenses, travel expenses, agency, laboratory and donor fees, psychological screening, FDA testing for the donor and partner, genetics screening and all medications for the donor (e.g. suppression medications, stimulation medications - g.
+HOWEVER, the partner that did not elect voluntary sterilization could be eligible for benefits based on plan design. - b.
+Experimental or Investigational medical and surgical procedures. - c.
+Services which are not medically appropriate. - d.
+Expenses for Surrogacy and fees associated with surrogacy. - e.
+Expenses for procuring Donated Oocytes or Sperm, including all medical expenses, travel expenses, agency, laboratory and donor fees, psychological screening, FDA testing for the donor and partner, genetics screening and all medications for the donor (e.g. suppression medications, stimulation medications - f.
 Services which are not listed as covered in this benefit.